Terms and Conditions

 Request to Cancel / Withdraw / Transfer – Face to Face learners (Full, Intensive and Blended delivery modes)

-- Failure to give notice of cancellation, withdrawal or transfer (7 days or less prior to course commencement) – No refund available – transfer to another course will be offered.
+- Notice of cancellation, withdrawal or transfer less than fifteen (15) calendar days prior to course commencement – No refund available – transfer to another course will be offered.

-- Provides required notice of desire to cancel course (15 days or more prior to course commencement) – Deposit will be reimbursed in full.
+- Provides required notice of desire to cancel, withdraw or transfer course (15 days or more prior to course commencement) – Deposit will be reimbursed in full minus a $100 enrolment administration fee.

 Request to Cancel / Withdraw / Transfer – Self-Paced learners

-NOTE: for Self-paced learners commencement is established once enrolled by KPS.
+NOTE: for Self-paced learners commencement is established once KPS training management system user and log in issued and enrolment activated.

-- Request to cancel course pre-commencement – Deposit will be reimbursed in full.
+- Request to cancel course pre-commencement – Deposit will be reimbursed in full minus a $100 enrolment administration fee.

 - Request to upgrade to face to face delivery mode – Difference in course fees payable by learner if applicable.